 Another popular option is to fly to Rome or Naples, for which flights are often at low prices, and then rent a car to visit Puglia or take the train.

-Besides, Puglia has several ports along its coast, but only two of them are used for tourism connections.
+Besides, Puglia has several ports along its coast, but only two are used for tourism connections.
 The first is the port in Bari, which has daily connections to Durazzo in Albania, Antivari in Montenegro, and Corfù, Igoumenitsa and Patras in Greece.

 The second port is Brindisi, which has daily connections to Valona in Albania, Corfù, Igoumenitsa, Cefalonia, Paxos, Zante, and Patras in Greece, and finally, Çeşme in Turkey.